VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Analysis and Discussion

 \subsection{OOD Experiment}

-To test the generalization capability of VeriOS-Agent, we conduct an OOD experiment.
+To test the generalization of VeriOS-Agent, we conduct an OOD experiment.
 We sequentially remove the data related to each untrustworthy scenario from the training set to examine whether VeriOS-Agent exhibits certain generalization abilities on OOD scenarios.
-The experimental results are shown in Figure~\ref{fig:ood}, where the red line represents the performance of Qwen2.5-VL, and the green line represents the performance of VeriOS-Agent trained on the full dataset.

-We observe that even though knowledge of some untrustworthy scenarios is not learned during the OOD experiment, the performance of each model on every metric surpass the red line.
-This indicates that VeriOS-Agent possesses a certain degree of generalization ability after learning the judgment and "ask" knowledge from other untrustworthy scenarios, it can also improve its capability on unseen untrustworthy scenarios.
+The experimental results are shown in Figure~\ref{fig:ood}.
+We observe that even though knowledge of some untrustworthy scenarios is not learned during the OOD experiment, the performance of each model on every metric surpasses the red line.
+This indicates that VeriOS-Agent possesses a certain degree of generalization ability after learning the judgment and "ask" knowledge from other untrustworthy scenarios.
 This is highly valuable for the real-world applicability of VeriOS-Agent.